Rome Airport to City: Easy Guide

 Using Unofficial Taxi Drivers

-Ignore drivers who approach passengers inside the arrivals hall.
-Use only official white taxis waiting at the designated taxi rank outside the terminal.
+Ignore drivers who approach passengers inside the terminal and use only official taxi ranks.

 Overpaying Taxi Fares

-The fixed fares are €50 from Fiumicino and €30 from Ciampino to eligible central Rome destinations within the Aurelian Walls.
-Confirm the fixed fare before starting your journey.
+Remember the fixed fares: €50 from Fiumicino and €30 from Ciampino for eligible destinations within the Aurelian Walls.

 Frequently Asked Questions

-What is the fastest way from Rome Airport to the city?
+What is the fastest way from Rome Airport to the city centre?

-The Leonardo Express train from Fiumicino Airport to Roma Termini is the fastest and most reliable option.
-The trip takes about 25 minutes.
+The Leonardo Express from Fiumicino Airport to Roma Termini is generally the fastest option, taking around 25 minutes.

 Is the Leonardo Express worth it?